sameperson3108/sameperson3108/README.md

 ## Hi there 👋

+I'm Semen Kondratenko.
+20 years old.

+Java and Unity Developer, and a bit of an Editor in Premiere Pro

 <!--
 **sameperson3108/sameperson3108** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.